sowmyagowri/Stock-Price-Prediction/README.md

 # Project-Team-6
 ## Stock Price Prediction
 ### Learn about the product at: https://www.youtube.com/watch?v=jAdHvbbOOYs
+### Demo of our Project is at: https://www.youtube.com/watch?v=k9y4nsVdkIE&feature=youtu.be
 A web based product using machine learning models to predict future stock values based on the historical values.

 ## Machine learning models used: